Collection Development Policy

 The act of selection should be implemented by the regular consultation of reliable sources of reviews.

-The “Library Bill of Rights,” as adopted by the Council of the American Library Association, June of 1948, and amended in 1961, 1967 and 1980, is officially adopted as part of this statement as is the “Freedom to Read,” a statement of the American Library Association and the American Book Publishers Council.
+The “Library Bill of Rights,” as adopted by the Council of the American Library Association, June of 1948, and amended in 1961, 1967, and 1980, is officially adopted as part of this statement, as is the “Freedom to Read,” a statement of the American Library Association and the American Book Publishers Council.

 The Library purchases materials in formats, both print and non-print, that best meet the needs of our patrons for access to diverse materials.